-Jay Lefkowitz is a senior litigation partner in the New York City office of Kirkland & Ellis LLP and a member of the Firm's Global Management Executive Committee.
-He is also an adjunct professor of Administrative Law at Columbia Law School, where he teaches a seminar on Supreme Court advocacy.
-Jay has served as lead trial and appellate counsel in a wide variety of substantive areas, including shareholder litigation, antitrust, product liability, litigation against the FDA and False Claims Act matters.
+Jay Lefkowitz is a leading partner in Kirkland’s litigation practice and a member of the Firm’s Global Executive Management Committee.
+He is also an adjunct professor at Columbia Law School, where he teaches a seminar on Supreme Court advocacy.
+Jay has served as lead trial and appellate counsel in a wide variety of substantive areas, including shareholder disputes, antitrust, product liability, litigation against the FDA and False Claims Act matters.
 He has also conducted numerous internal investigations for public companies and audit committees.

 In its 2013 release of “The 100 Most Influential Lawyers in America,” The National Law Journal describes Jay as “a leading voice on school choice issues” and “a no-nonsense appellate and antitrust lawyer for an array of blue-chip clients.”
 The Legal 500 U.S. noted that Jay “provides a depth of understanding and influence in some of the highest courts of our country,” and in Chambers USA, America’s Leading Lawyers for Business, clients say, “‘Jay is brilliant; there is no other way to put it.’”
 Jay was also named a Law360 “MVP of the Year” in 2011 for his Appellate practice, and in 2012 and 2013 for his Life Sciences work.
 Jay is one of only three of the 189 MVPs named to the list five years in a row.
 The American Lawyer named him its “Lawyer of the Week” in December 2012 for his role in winning an antitrust lawsuit in the pharmaceutical industry.